 How Chubb helped

-To contract the insurance, customers are required to have a balance in their Tenpo accounts to pay the first installment.
-The product is sold by a local broker and the coverage details are provided to the customer in the app and, once purchased, confirmed in a follow-up email.
+To contract the insurance, customers are required to have a balance in their Tenpo accounts to pay the first instalment.
+The product is sold by a local broker and the coverage details are provided to the customer in the app and, once purchased, confirmed in a follow up email.

 Tenpo is also moving forward with AI-powered data analytics, which, combined with their digital-first approach to claims management will boost customer service.
 This will be key as Tenpo continues to expand beyond Chile into other South American markets.